CpaterCodes/TD-GPT/README.md

 **Status:**

-Consumption and mitosis tests passing.
+Consumption, density and mitosis tests passing.
+Complete!
-However, difficulty determining a working formula for density.

 **Observations:**

 - GPT can define class with appropriate methods.
 - Some ability to mutate internal data to support outer behaviours
 - Able to model behaviours such as mitosis and consumption of other cells
-- However, difficulties in understanding relation of density to mass/volume
+- Difficulties understanding density in terms of 'weight', but not 'mass'
+- Again, semantic elements substantially affect accuracy of implementation.

 ### 3. Wrangling the Object Zoo